wilsonmar/wilsonmar.github.io/_posts/2016-07-05-sonarqube-static-code-analysis.md

 {% include l18n.html %}
 {% include _toc.html %}

-This article contains my notes on Static Analysis of code.

-SonarQube (abbreviated to Sonar here) improves code quality by scanning source code to identify **issues** from **meaures** it calculates.
+SonarQube (abbreviated to Sonar here) improves quality by performing "static analysis" (scanning) of programming code to identify **issues** from **meaures** it calculates.

-The functionality it performs is
-SonarQube performs "static analysis" of programming code.
+> "Sonar's power is as a way to reveal specific coding tricks the team might want to adopt."

+PROTIP: Introduce rules gradually and gently.

+Those who use Sonar purely as a surveillance tool to judge workers usually experience push-back.

+CAUTION: Sonar stores code (in some compressed form) that it processes, which may be of security concern.
+Licenses are limited to the lines of code Sonar stores.

+Upgrade to v7 involves a change to PostgreSQL or MariaDB from MySQL.

 ## Static Analysis vs Lint #